bruno153/bruno153.github.io/index.md

 # About

-Bruno Daiki Yamada is a computer scientist with background on statistics, probability, machine learning, electrical engineering, biochemistry and structural biology.
+Bruno Daiki Yamada is a computer scientist with background on statistics, probability, machine learning, electrical engineering, and structural biology.
+He also works with website and visual identity development with 3D modeling experience.

 * Bachelor of Molecular Sciences at **University of São Paulo**;
 * Electronics Technician at **Federal Institute of Education, Science and Technology of São Paulo - São Paulo Campus**.